Devanik21/Artificial-Intelligence-ecosystem/README.md

 ### 🎯 **For AGI Labs & Research Institutions**

 **I'm particularly interested in:**
-- Research scientist positions focusing on consciousness computing
+- Research scientist positions focusing on cognitive architectures and self-modeling
 - Collaborative projects bridging neuroscience and AI safety
-- Opportunities to work on foundation model interpretability
+- Opportunities to work on foundation model interpretability and emergent properties
 - Interdisciplinary research at the intersection of physics, neuroscience, and ML

 **What I Bring:**